rerdavies/pipedal/docs/Debugging.md

 PipPedal consists of the following components:

-*    A web application build in React, found in the react subdirectory.
+*    A web application built using vite/React, found in the `vite` subdirectory.

 *   `pipedald`